allvpv/philosophical-education/README.md

 docker-compose up -d --no-deps --scale website=2 --no-recreate website
 ```

-Now, use `docker ps` to obtain ID of the old and the new replica (look at
+Once the service started and is healthy, use `docker ps` to obtain ID of the
-`CREATED` timestamp).
-Stop the former and immediately purge the Nginx cache:
+old and the new replica (look at `CREATED` timestamp).
+Stop the former and
+immediately purge the Nginx cache:

 ```
 docker pause <OLD_CONTAINER_ID> && rm -fr ./storage/nginx_cache/cache/*